public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 $ git clone https://github.com/YOUR-USERNAME/hello-world
 ```

 Press **Enter** to create your local clone.
-You should see a message like the one below
+You should see a message like the one below.

 ```bash
 $ git clone https://github.com/YOUR-USERNAME/hello-world